MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### sort

 Use the [sort](kusto/query/sortoperator.md) operator to arrange the rows in ascending or descending order based on one or more columns.
-The default is ascending order.
+The default is descending order.

 To view the top 5 floods in Texas that caused the most damage, let's use `sort` to arrange the rows in descending order based on the `DamageProperty` column and `take` to display only the top 5 rows.